Employer of Record

 Severance Pay in Greece

-Under Greek law, specifically Law No. 2112/1920 and Law No. 3198/1955, severance pay is mandated for the validity of dismissals, applicable to both those made with and without notice.
+Under Greek law, severance pay is mandated for the validity of dismissals in cases where it applies, both for those made with and without notice.

 Treatment Based on Length of Service as of 12 November 2012